LEAP-1C and the COMAC C919

 Key features of Nexcelle’s nacelle system for the LEAP-1C include an all-new translating O-Duct thrust reverser configuration; a fan cowl that is structurally integrated to the engine; and an integrated mounting system for reduced engine distortion and enhanced on-wing performance.

 A major innovation in Nexcelle’s nacelle design is its one-piece composite O-Duct thrust reverser configuration, which replaces the two-piece “D” doors on traditional thrust reversers.
-When deployed, the O-Duct design eliminates drag links in the engine’s secondary flow-path, enhancing the airflow path and improving fuel consumption – while also increasing thrust reverser efficiency.
-The O-Duct deployment is performed with an evolved electrical thrust reverser actuation system (ETRAS), replacing heavier hydraulics typically used in thrust reversers and improving maintainability.
+The O-Duct design eliminates drag links in the engine’s secondary flow-path, enhancing the airflow path and improving fuel consumption.
+The O-Duct deployment is performed with an electrical thrust reverser actuation system (ETRAS), which is more environmentally friendly, as it does not use aviation hydraulic fluids.

-Another of the nacelle system’s technological advances is its low drag front end that incorporates an air inlet with a one-piece lip skin – the largest of its kind to enter production on a large commercial jet engine, improving airflow and contributing to lower noise.
+Another of the nacelle system’s technological advances is its low drag front end that incorporates an air inlet with a one-piece lip skin, improving airflow and contributing to lower noise.
 Additionally, the inlet has a directed flow nozzle deicing system, which more efficiently swirls engine bleed air within the inlet lip, thereby providing weight, efficiency and maintainability improvements from traditional nacelle deicing systems.

 Nexcelle’s LEAP-1C nacelle also incorporates the extensive use of lightweight and state-of-the-art noise-attenuating composite materials, benefitting from the joint venture parent companies’ proven experience in their respective nacelle and thrust reverser product lines.

-The C919 made its maiden flight in May 2017, deploying the O-Duct thrust reverser during the jetliner’s first landing, demonstrating its performance from the startup of flight testing.
+The no. 1 C919 made its maiden flight in May 2017, deploying the O-Duct thrust reverser during the jetliner’s first landing – demonstrating its performance from the start-up of flight testing.
+For the aircraft’s test and certification flights, personnel from MRAS were stationed at several locations in China.

-Nexcelle subsequently was selected to provide the nacelle and thrust reverser for GE’s new integrated powerplant, named Passport, which powers the new Bombardier Global 7000 and Global 8000 business jet aircraft.
+Nexcelle was selected in 2011 to provide the nacelle and thrust reverser for GE’s new integrated powerplant, named Passport, which powers the Bombardier Global 7500 and Global 8000 business jets.

-Bombardier’s initial Global 7000 Flight Test Vehicle (FTV1) performed its maiden flight in November 2016, utilizing the Nexcelle nacelle system’s thrust reversers for deceleration from the first landing rollout.
+Bombardier’s initial Global 7500 Flight Test Vehicle (FTV1) performed its maiden flight in November 2016, utilizing the Nexcelle nacelle system’s thrust reversers for deceleration from the first landing rollout.
+The business jet was certified by U.S. and Canadian airworthiness authorities in the second half of 2018, having accumulated more than 2,700 flight hours with five Flight Test Vehicles.